AppFair/appfair.github.io/index.md

 ### My app's code mostly resides in an external Package.
 How can I make a release when only the dependent package has changed?

-The App Fair's `integrate-release` phases are triggered by Pull Request that are made from your `/APP-ORG/App.git` fork.
-So in order to create a new release, something in your `/APP-ORG/App.git` fork will need to change before a Pull Request can be created.
-One possible change to make would be to increment the version of the dependent library in your `Package.swift` file, and use that change to issue the PR.
-You can also manually update your open integration PR via the web interface in order to trigger the fair-ground's [pull_request_target](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request_target) action.
+You can simply bump the semantic release `CFBundleShortVersionString` property of your `Info.plist` and push the new tag, and the next version of your app will be up-to-date with your latest dependencies.

 ### What prevents malicious apps from being distributed through the App Fair?

 App Fair apps are sandboxed, which prevents them from accessing files that are not explicitly granted authorization from the user.
 This helps to contain any damage that may be caused by a malicious (or merely poorly-written) application.

-Along with this preventative protection, the system also provides multiple independent remedial protections agains bad actors:
+Along with this preventative protection, the underlying system also provides multiple independent remedial protections agains bad actors, regardless of the signing or notarization status of the the app:

-macOS includes built-in antivirus technology called "XProtect" for the signature-based detection of malware, which is updated regularly with signatures of new malware infections and strains.
+  * built-in antivirus technology called "XProtect" performs signature-based detection of malware using a database that is updated regularly with signatures of newly-identified malware infections and strains

-Furthermore, macOS also includes the "Malware Removal Tool" (MRT), which is a process that remediates infections based on automatic updates of system data files and security information.
-MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.
+  * the "Malware Removal Tool" (MRT) process remediates infections based on automatic updates of system data files and security information.
+The MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.

 ### Does the integrate phase run an App's test cases?